muldjord/skyscraper/README.md

 * Added option to --purgedb to purge all resources not related to your current romset
 * Added option to --purgedb to purge everything completely
 * Change 'reqRemaining' variable to work better when Skyscraper is supposed to clean up and exit

+#### Version 2.7.4 (In progress, unreleased)
+* Added experimental '--unpack' command line option and config.ini options which enables the calculation of the checksum of the file inside 7z and zip files instead of the base file itself.
+Only relevant for 'screenscraper' module and requires 'p7zip' installed. (```$ sudo apt-get install p7zip```)

 #### Version 2.7.3 (4th September 2018)
 * Improved image cropping to now also crop black borders, but only for screenshots (Thank you to 'chipsnblip' for suggesting this)